We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Do they have legitimate endorsements?
 Do reputable health experts, such as optometrists, recommend them?
 Are they recommended by other credible health organizations?

-- Is the manufacturer a certified B corporation?
-This certification represents a company’s dedication to sustainably sourcing materials and fair hiring practices, such as paying workers a living wage, at all points throughout the manufacturing process.
+- Is the manufacturer a Certified B Corporation?
+If sustainable practices are important to you, this certification represents a company’s dedication to sustainably sourcing materials and fair hiring practices, such as paying workers a living wage, at all points throughout the manufacturing process.

 Wear prescription glasses?
-You may want to talk to your eye doctor for more insight on blue light technology and whether your prescription is compatible with this technology.
+Talk with your eye doctor for more insight on blue light technology and whether your prescription is compatible.